brettlangdon/forge/README.md

 ### API

 I'll probably revisit the API, I just threw it together quick, want to make sure it right.

-### Support for comments

-This is pretty lacking and should be added soon.

 ### Documentation